MSF2141/Pewlett-Hackard-Analysis./README.md

 ````

--  Then, use the COUNT() function to create a table that has the number of retirement-age employees by most recent job title.
-Finally, because we want to include only current employees in our analysis, be sure to exclude those employees who have already left the company.
+- Create a [retiring_titles](https://github.com/MSF2141/Pewlett-Hackard-Analysis./blob/667b71b70c010f8b582bccbe269f7a3c8654e115/Data/retiring_titles.csv) table that contains the number of retirement-age employees by their most recent job title using the COUNT statement and that takes into consideration only the current employees and excludes employees who have already left the company.
+Following code was used for this query:

 ````
 ```